carlosquijano/java-kata-1/README.md

 # Java Kata - Part 1: Library

+> NOTE TO REVIEWERS
+I only was able to complete two of the main three tasks :( in 2.5 hours; I finished most of the architecture, patterns, etc, so finishing the other part should be quick starting from here, but time is time so I just pushed all changes I had. to run `$ mvnw test` and expect output in the console.
+Thanks in advance. @carlosquijano.

 Code kata in Java where you have to write a library of books and magazines.

 [A code kata is an exercise in programming which helps a programmer hone their skills through practice and repetition.](https://en.wikipedia.org/wiki/Kata_(programming))